The Financial Challenges Faced by Canadian College Students

 Solutions and Support Systems:

 Addressing the high costs of living requires a comprehensive and multi-faceted approach.
 Increasing government funding for universities, advocating for a freeze on tuition fees, and providing more accessible and affordable housing options are vital steps in reducing the financial burdens faced by Canadian students.
-Establishing support systems such as financial counseling, scholarships, and bursaries can also aid students in managing their expenses effectively.
+Establishing support systems such as financial counselling, scholarships, and bursaries can also aid students in managing their expenses effectively.

 The high costs of living for Canadian college students present numerous challenges that hinder their overall well-being and academic success.
 By raising awareness about these issues, policymakers, educational institutions, and society as a whole can work together to find sustainable solutions that ensure all students have equal opportunities to succeed without enduring unnecessary financial burdens.